You are currently browsing the tag archive for the ‘moving meditation’ tag.

 Basic Description

 5Rhythms is a meditative dance/movement class, described most fully in founder Gabrielle Roth’s book, Sweat Your Prayers, which I read before I even knew such classes existed and that one day there would be a class 20 minutes from me.
-During each class (the ones I attend are either 90 or 150 minutes long), students are led through a “Wave” of motion.
+During each class (the ones I attend are usually 2-3 hours), students are led through a “Wave” of motion.
 5 distinct rhythms comprise a single Wave: Flowing, Staccato, Chaos, Lyrical, and Stillness, in that order.
 The music, which can range from classical to country to techno, is carefully selected to guide students through each segment; equal time spent in each rhythm ensures the ebb and flow of movement become natural, rather than choppy and disjointed.
-A typical class usually includes three complete Waves.
+A typical class usually includes two or three Waves.

 A Breakdown of the 5Rhythms